Brennen-Hill/Brennen-Hill.github.io/_presentations/Communicating-Plans-Not-Percepts.md

     </div>
 </div>
 <div class="caption">
-    The poster presented at a NeurIPS Workshop.
+    The poster presented at a NeurIPS Workshop on Embodied World Models.
 </div>
 ---